pypa/pipx/README.md

 pipx combines the features of JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) - which ships with npm - and Python's [pipsi](https://github.com/mitsuhiko/pipsi). pipx does not ship with pip but I consider it to be an important part of bootstrapping your system, similar to how the npm team bootstraps npm with npx.

+## testimonials
+@tkossak
+> Thank you!
+Great tool btw.
+I already use it instead of pipsi :)

 ## install pipx
 ```